MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/collapsible-items.md

 # Collapsible items

-In Markdown, how to create _sections_ which can expand and collapse again like an accordion.
+In Markdown, how to create _sections_ which can expand and collapse again, like an accordion.

 ## Format

 Here we use the `details` and `summary` HTML5 tags as HTML in Markdown, which works GitHub.
 No JavaScript or CSS needed.

+**Markdown code:**

 ```html
 <details>